Defensive Few-shot Learning

-In the training stage, we employ the episode-based adversarial training to train all the models, following the assumption of task-level distribution consistency.
-Specifically, we train all the models for $40$ epochs, and in each epoch, we randomly sample and construct $10,000$ few-shot tasks (\emph{i.e.,} episodes).
-In each conducted few-shot task, there are $5$ support classes with $5$ support images and $10$ query images per class.
+\textbf{Experimental Setting.} For fairness, all experiments are conducted around a $5$-way $5$-shot (or 1-shot) task on the benchmark datasets.
+At the training stage, we train all the models for $20$ epochs, and in each epoch, we randomly sample and construct $10,000$ adversary-based few-shot tasks.
+In each conducted few-shot task, there are $5$ support classes with $5$ support images (or $1$ support image) and $15$ query images per class.
 Adam algorithm~\cite{kingma2015adam} is used to update all the models.
-The initial learning rate is set as $0.005$ and cut in half per $10$ epochs.
-Importantly, all the models are trained from scratch in an end-to-end manner.
-In the test stage, $3000$ few-shot tasks are constructed from the test set for evaluation.
-The top-$1$ mean accuracy and the introduced $\mathcal{F}_{\beta}$ score are taken as the evaluation criteria.
+The initial learning rate is set as $0.001$ and halved per $10$ epochs.
+All the models are trained from scratch in an end-to-end manner.
+At the test stage, $5000$ adversary-based few-shot tasks are constructed from the test set for evaluation.
+The top-$1$ mean accuracy and the proposed $\mathcal{F}_{\beta}$ score are taken as the evaluation criteria.